 Parameter values and associated confidence intervals for α and β were estimated along with a coefficient of determination (r2).

 Otoliths were mounted in EpoFix epoxy and a 0.750 mm section was cut along the transverse plane using a PACE Technologies PICO155 Precision cutter.
 Otolith cross-sections were sanded to expose the primordium, polished, and photographed using an AmScope MU300 Microscope Digital Camera.
 Two readers independently evaluated photographs and marked annuli using FishBC.
-Consensus annuli (annuli that both readers marked) from lapilli were used to back-calculate length-at-age to model growth, with procedures performed using the ‘nlme’ package (Pinheiro et al., 2020).
+Consensus annuli (annuli that both readers marked) from lapilli were used to back-calculate length-at-age to estimate growth.

+Since fish were sampled over the entirety of a summer while growth could continuously occur, back-calculated lengths at age were used to determine length at age relationships.
 Length at age was estimated using the direct proportion method, which assumes otolith growth is directly proportional to growth in total length throughout the life of the fish (Schramm et al., 1992; DeVries and Frie, 1996; Koch et al., 2009b), and is calculated as:

 La=RaRcLc

 where La is the total length of the fish at a previous age a, Lc is the total length of the fish at capture, Ra is the annular radius (distance from the otolith core to the annulus) for previous age a, Rc is the capture radius (distance from the otolith core to the outer edge of the otolith, along the same transect as Ra).
-Estimated length-at-age tables were created with all consensus individuals and single-level hierarchical models of the Von Bertalanffy, logistic, Gompertz, and Richards growth models were calculated to account for autocorrelation of multiple ages included from each individual (Ogle et al., 2017).
-The Von Bertalanffy model was calculated as:

-Lt= L∞[1- e-kt- t0]

-where Lt is the TL at age t, L∞ is the mean asymptotic maximum TL of the population, k is the Brody growth coefficient, and t0 is the x-intercept.
-The Gompertz growth model was calculated with the following equation:

-Lt=L∞e-e-g*t-t*

-where g* is the instantaneous growth rate at the inflection point t*.
-Growth parameters for the Logistic model were calculated using the equation:

-Lt=L∞1+e-g-∞t-t*

-where g-∞is the positive instantaneous growth rate as age approaches negative infinity.
-The Richards growth model was calculated as:

-Lt= L∞1- 1be-kt- t*b

-where k is the slope at the inflection point and b controls the mean TL of the inflection point.
-Each model was built with and without a power function to allow for constant and nonconstant within-individual variation (Pinheiro and Bates, 2000).
-Models were compared using Akaike’s information criterion corrected for small sample size (AICc; Burnham and Anderson, 2002).
-Due to small sample size, models were created using pooled sexes and individual growth parameters were extracted and averaged by sex for each model post hoc.
+Estimated length-at-age tables were created for all consensus individuals and mean length-at-age was calculated separately for each sex.
+Due to a limited sample size, growth will be presented as the mean length at age 2 for males and age 3 for females, which is the age at which each sex would reach maturity (Koch et al. 2009).

-Instantaneous natural mortality (M) was determined using the estimator published by Then et al. (2015) that relies on maximum age (tmax), calculated for this study using age estimates from sagittal otoliths, where M = 4.899tmax-0.916.
+Instantaneous natural mortality (M) was determined using the estimator published by Then et al. (2015) following the model recommendation for data-poor stocks that relies on maximum age (tmax), calculated for this study using age estimates from sagittal otoliths, where M = 4.899tmax-0.916.
 Exploitation estimates for Bowfin within Green Bay are not available so a conditional natural mortality rate (n; mortality that occurs in the absence of fishing) was calculated for males and females separately assuming a type 2 fishery (i.e. fishing and natural mortality act concurrently) where n = 1-e-M (Ricker, 1975).